mainul12/data_science_Python/README.md

 # Data Science skills showcasing in Python

-This repositor contains codes (mostly in the form of Jupyter Notebooks) of code practices from the following books:
+This repository contains codes (mostly in the form of Jupyter Notebooks) of code practices from the following books:

 - Python Data Clearning Cookbook
 - Hands-on Data Preprocessing in Python